 Australia has been engaged in feral rabbit control programs since the 1920s.
 The control of feral animal populations in urban areas is most effective when carried out in a coordinated manner.

 Council has participated in a cooperative RHDV calicivirus release program since 2015 with a number of other Council’s on Sydney’s North Shore and the Local Land Services and more recently with private land owners.
-The program is conducted annually in late winter or early spring.
+The program is conducted annually.

 Important notice for owners of pet rabbits